 Holiness Missions to America

-About Holiness Missions to America
+What is Holiness Missions to America?

 Holiness Missions to America is a 501(C)-3 Non-Profit Corporation.
 HMA was formally founded by Rev. D. Todd Sloggett in 2007 in Sapulpa, Ok.
-Rev. Sloggett has had extensive background in this type of work for almost a decade and a half.

-As the local staff worked for God in Tulsa and Creek counties there in Oklahoma, Rev. Sloggett (still evangelizing) took these ideas around the country and preached them in pulpits and taught them in cars, diners, living rooms, fellowship halls and street corners.
+As the local staff worked for God in Tulsa and Creek counties in Oklahoma, Rev. Sloggett (still evangelizing) took these ideas around the country and preached them in pulpits and taught them in cars, diners, living rooms, fellowship halls and street corners.
 A small group of loosely affiliated ministries began to use these ideas and even morph or expand them to fit their own communities needs.
 This taught Rev. Sloggett even more.
-He began to use certain Biblical principals to “Diagnose” a communities needs and then work with local churches, community organizers and governments on how to meet these needs Biblically.
+He began to use certain Biblical principals to “Diagnose” a communities needs and then work with local churches, community organizers, and governments on how to meet these needs Biblically.

 Now we are focused on expanding our current outreaches, helping others start and build theirs, learning from our experiences all of the time and being the tools that the churches need to fight against problems that have been ignored too long or just plain too difficult for the saints to handle.
 OH, for the many times that I have been told, “I wish we would have had this when so and so had their problem”, "I wish the church could have done this when such and such lost out”.....

-Well Guess what?
+Well, Guess what?
 NOW we have it, and NOW we do it!!!